 Hey look at this – the first post of the year!
 Hope you are well :-)

-I AM feeling calm, mostly present and just going with it… which is weird, and possibly a sign of (the beginning of) maturity.
-Writing, screenwriting and working in (arts) communications & publishing this year – which affords me time to tinker with organic and simple living (really my main hobby, other than ‘Whatsapp’-ing with my enormous family in PNG) and to prioritise nurturing my body and total health.
+Just writing, screenwriting and working in (arts) communications & publishing this year – which affords me time to tinker with organic and simple living (really my main hobby, other than ‘Whatsapp’-ing with my enormous family in PNG) and to prioritise nurturing my health.
 I am also now considering pursuing a gender research opportunity – specifically, I am considering whether I can bring something of worth to this particular task.

 Anyway.
 Just wanted to share a couple of things to kick off this blogging thing for 2015.

 ‘SISTERS FOR WEST PAPUA’ IN ISSUE 13 STELLA – ON SALE NOW!

 As mentioned late last year, I wrote a 6-page feature article on Nattali Rize, Petra Rumwaropen and Lea Rumwaropen for the latest ‘Entertainment‘ issue of Stella Magazine (it’s the cover story for this issue) – which features fantastic articles on some amazing talent coming out of the Pacific!
 Here are some words from the Editor: